rouroulike/clash/configuration.md

     interval: 300

   # select is used for selecting proxy or proxy group
-  # you can use RESTful API to switch proxy, is recommended for use in GUI.
+  # you can use RESTful API to switch proxy is recommended for use in GUI.
   - name: Proxy
     type: select
     proxies: